-Movement To and From School
+Movement to and from School

-By law students are under the authority of the school from the time they leave home until they return.
+By law, students are under the authority of the school from the time they leave home until they return.
 Their behaviour and appearance in public is therefore the school's concern.
-Students are to travel straight home after school.
+Students are to travel straight to and from school.
 They are not to enter shops without the permission of a staff member or parent.
 The complete school uniform is to be worn on the street.
 Any exceptions require special permission.
 In the interest of student safety all road rules must be obeyed, and, in addition, all students must cycle single file on Riccarton and Blenheim Roads.
 Cycle helmets must be worn on journeys to and from school.
+Students are not permitted on the grounds of the Steel & Tube premises on Blenheim Road for obvious Health & Safety reasons.